 Jacquards 'discharge paste' was recently renamed 'DeColourant' so there's a bit of a mix of what we're calling it!

 There are some great out of the tub solutions that don't involve discharge.
-The new range of inks from Jacquard are great for this, just make sure you are picking up the opaque inks if you're printing on dark colours.
+Our new range of opaque screen printing inks are great for this, just make sure you are picking up the opaque inks if you're printing on dark colours.
 These can also have the discharge paste added for premium results.
 There's a whole variety of colours and we are big fans of these inks!

-Speedball Opaque inks are good too, but if you want the whitest white go for the Jacqaurd Super Opaque White.
-If it's a super nice gold or silver, Speedball are tough to beat.
+Speedball Opaque inks are good too, but if you want the whitest white go for the Hunt The Moon Super Opaque White.
+If it's a super nice gold or silver, our regular range have great opacity and are tough to beat.

 Use discharge on it's own: